benchmark-urbanism/vue-mapbox-map/docs/README.md

 },
 ```

-A `@mapbox-ready` event is emitted when the map is instanced, and will return the map object.
-You can then use this for subsequent interaction with the map object, such as adding controls or events:
+A `@mapbox-ready` event, with the map object as the parameter, is emitted when the map is instanced.
+This information can be used for subsequent interaction with the map object, such as adding controls or events:
 ```js
 methods: {
   setMap (map) {